 '''

-THE Reference Manual Version 3.2
+lastop.2 - "change" and its last operand

+lastop.3 - "clocate" and its last operand (not implemented)

+lastop.4 - "count" and its last operand (not implemented)

+lastop.5 - "find" and its last operand

 lastop.6 - "locate" and its last operand

 lastop.7 - "schange" and its last operand

 lastop.8 - "tfind" and its last operand (not implemented)

 lastop.9 - "search" and its last operand

 LASTRC

 Returns the return code from last command issued from command line.

-(OES)
+(QES)

 lastrc.0 - 1

 lastrc.1 - Last return code.

 LENgth

 Length of the current line.

 (QES)

 length.0 - 1

 length.1 - Length of current line.

 Line

 Line number of focus line in current file; or current line if SET COMPAT (feel) is set to XEDIT.

 (QES)

 line.0 - 1

 line.1 - Line number

 LINEFLAG

 Returns information about the flags set on the focus line, or current line if SET COMPAT (feel) is set

 to XEDIT.

-(OEMS)
+(QEMS)

 lineflag.0 - 3

 lineflag.1 - NEWINONEW

 lineflag.2 - CHANGEINOCHANGE

 lineflag.3 - TAGINOTAG

 LINENd

 Indicates if multiple commands allowed on command line and the delimiter.
 Set by SET LINEND.

-(OEMS)
+(QEMS)

 linend.0 - 2

 linend.1 - ONIOFF

 linend.2 - delimiter

 LScreen

 Displays the size of the current screen and window.
 Also shows the upper left corner of the window.

-(QE)
+(OE)

 lscreen.0 - 6

-lscreen.1 - height of current screen

 '''

-lscreen.2 - width of current screen
+lscreen.1 - height of current screen lscreen.2 - width of current screen

+'''

 lscreen.3 - screen line of upper left corner of screen

 lscreen.4 - screen column of upper left corner of screen

 lscreen.5 - height of display

 lscreen.6 - width of display

+MACRO

-''' Indicates if macros are executed before commands.
-Set by \underline{SET\ MACRO} .
+Indicates if macros are executed before commands.
+Set by SET MACRO.

+(OEMS)

-(QEMS) macro.0 - 1 macro.1 - ONIOFF '''
+macro.0 - 1

+macro.1 - ONIOFF

 MACROExt

-'''

-The current setting for a macro s file extension.
+The current setting for a macro's file extension.
 Set by SET MACROEXT.

+(QEMS)

-(QEMS) macroext.0 - 1 macroext.1 - Default file extension
+macroext.0 - 1

+macroext.1 - Default file extension
-'''

 MACROPath

-'''

 The path that THE looks for by default for macro files.
 Set by SET MACROPATH.

+(QEMS)

-(QEMS) macropath.0 - 1 macropath.1 - Path for macro files.
+macropath.0 - 1

+macropath.1 - Path for macro files.
-'''

 MARgins

-'''

 The settings for left and right margins and paragraph indent.
 Set by SET MARGINS.

 (QEMS)

 margins.0 - 3

 margins.1 - left column

 margins.2 - right column

 margins.3 - indent value (column or offset from left margin)

-'''

 MONITOR

 Indicates if the combination of monitor and the curses package supports colour.
-If the curses package supports colour, then monitor.1 is set to COLOR and monitor.2 can be COLOR or MONO depending on whether the monitor supports colour.
-If monitor.1 is MONO then monitor.2 will also be set to MONO.
+If the curses package

+supports colour, then monitor.1 is set to COLOR and monitor.2 can be COLOR or MONO depending

+on whether the monitor supports colour.
+If monitor.1 is MONO then monitor.2 will also be set to

-'''
+MONO.

 (QE)

 monitor.0 - 2

-monitor.1 - COLOR|MONO
+monitor.1 - COLORIMONO

-monitor.2 - COLOR|MONO
+monitor.2 - COLORIMONO

 '''